Yashvesh20/Decision_making/README.md

 Steps:

-1. Start
+Step 1.
+Start

-2. Declare a character variable str
+Step 2.
+Declare a character variable str

-3. Ask the user to enter a character
+Step 3.
+Ask the user to enter a character

-4. Read the input into str
+Step 4.
+Read the input into str

    Check if the character is a vowel: